Akizuki rebellion: Uprising

 On 27 October 1876, ex-samurai of the former Akizuki Domain in Chikuzen Province, now part of the Meiji Fukuoka Prefecture, launched an uprising in response to a call to action by the leaders of the Shinpūren rebellion three days earlier.
 The Akizuki rebels were led by five ex-samurai retainers of the Akizuki Domain who had formed an anti-Meiji political society called the Kanjōtai: Iso Jun, Toki Kiyoshi, Masuda Shizukata, Imamura Hyakuhachirō, and Miyazaki Kurumanosuke.
 The main points of contention for the Kanjōtai were the ban on carrying swords, the government's refusal to follow Shimazu Hisamitsu's advice to halt the Westernization of the country, and especially the outcome of the Seikanron debate over invasion of Korea in 1873.
-The Kanjōtai's strong advocacy of overseas expansionism was rooted in the belief that such a war would restore the former samurai class to its former prominence and prestige, and the Meiji government's decision not to invade Korea had further angered them.
+The Kanjōtai's strong advocacy of overseas expansionism was rooted in the belief that such a war would spur the need for samurai warriors and restore the former samurai class to its former prominence and prestige, and the Meiji government's decision not to invade Korea had further angered them.
 Iso, Miyazaki and the other leaders of the Akizuki rebellion sought to enlist support from other local shizoku – the new social class of former samurai above commoners but with no special privileges.

 The Akizuki rebels managed to gather a band of roughly 400 men from northern Kyushu, but not all agreed with Miyazaki's plan to march to the aid of the Shinpūren rebels.
 Eventually, only 200 men set off with the Akizuki rebels, under a white banner with the kanji Recompense the Country (報国, Hōkoku).
 The revolt began with the killing of police officers at their post at Myōgan-ji, a local Buddhist temple.
 The rebels meant to rendezvous with a band of shizoku from the former Toyotsu Domain under Sugyu Jūrō, and arrived at the rendezvous point on October 29 only to learn that their compatriots had already been arrested and imprisoned.
 The rebels were then attacked by the Kokura garrison of the Imperial Japanese Army, under the command of Nogi Maresuke.
 Seventeen rebels and two government soldiers were killed.
 The rebels were chased into the hills, where, on October 31, Iso, Miyazaki, Toki, and four others committed seppuku.
 Meanwhile, Imamura led twenty-six warriors back to Akizuki, where they raided the elementary school and killed two government officials.
 They then burned down a liquor shop's storehouse where rebels had been previously detained, but by November 24, all the rebels were apprehended.